agentlang-ai/agentlang-docs/docs/repl.md

 # REPL

 Fractl supports a REPL environment.
-REPL is the language shell in which users can evaluate language definitions and dataflow patterns.
-Using the REPL accelerates development by allowing users to explore and fine-tune small snippets of code, instead of wrangling with the entire stack.
+REPL is the language shell in which users can evaluate Fractl definitions and dataflow patterns.
+The REPL can accelerate development by allowing users to explore and fine-tune small snippets of code, instead of wrangling with the entire stack.

 ## Getting Started

-For this tutorial, we will use the `Blog` application from the [Quick Start](quick-start.md)) guide.
+For this tutorial, we will use the `Blog` application from the [Quick Start](quick-start.md) guide.
 Use the following commands to launch the REPL from the `blog` model directory:

 ```shell